 JM: It is true, my teaching and preaching does tend to be theological.
 I want to principlize the text so that it comes across as clear, theological truth.
 In other words, I believe that truth is simply a series of principles.
 The process of exegesis should yield those principles.
 Some of those principles you may find in a variety of texts.
 For instance, a given theological principle may appear in fifty different passages.
 It is our job in expositing a passage to find that principle and then to demonstrate how it fits into the larger context.
-If it is a principle about the ministry of the Holy Spirit, the question is, how does that principle fit into the larger context of the Holy Spirit's ministry, and how does His ministry fit into the larger redemptive context?
+If it is a principle about the ministry of the Holy Spirit, the question is, how does that principle fit into the larger context?
 I always try to trace categories of meaning as far back as possible and eventually fit a teaching into the big picture.